Remembering Bob Ross

 Bob Norman Ross (born October 29, 1942 in Daytona Beach, Florida; died July 4, 1995) was an American painter and television presenter.

-The Joy of Painting, a long-running program on the Public Broadcasting System in the U.S. Ross died of lymphoma at the age of 52.
+With his calm, patient nature, Ross came to prominence as the creator and host of The Joy of Painting, a long-running program on the Public Broadcasting System in the U.S. Ross died of lymphoma at the age of 52.

 Bob Ross is best known as the host of the public television series The Joy of Painting, which ran from 1983 to 1995 and is still shown in reruns in many broadcast areas.
 During each half-hour segment, Ross would instruct viewers in the art of oil painting using a quick-study technique that kept colors to a minimum and broke paintings down into simple steps that anyone could follow.